tractor/tractor-website/PNT-tutorial.md

 Using the model for segmentation of the tract of interest in another subject requires a pair of commands, following a similar pattern to the ones used for training.
 Our aim is now to generate a series of candidate tracts in the diffusion space of the test subject, calculate the shape characteristics of each tract, and evaluate a likelihood for each under the model.
 We first need to create another design file, design.yaml.
 Its contents will be something like the following:

     TractName: genu
-    SessionList: /data/testsubject
     SearchWidth: 7
     DatasetName: testing
-    ResultsName: results
+    ResultsName: genu_results

-Here we are using a single test subject for illustration, but several test subjects can be listed if required, using the same syntax for `SessionList` as we used above.
 Note that in this case no seed points are specified.
-A `SeedList` can be given, in which case the specified point will be used as the centre of the search neighbourhood; but there is rarely any need to do so, since a centre point can be established automatically by registering the test brain to the reference brain and transforming the reference tract seed point accordingly.
-The `SearchWidth` is the width of the search neighbourhood, in voxels, along each dimension.
+(To do so is possible, but there is rarely any need to, since a centre point can be established automatically by registering the test brain to the reference brain and transforming the reference tract seed point accordingly.)
+The "SearchWidth" is the width of the search neighbourhood, in voxels, along each dimension.
 In this case we use a 7 x 7 x 7 voxel region.

 Running the commands

-    tractor -c design.yaml pnt-data
+    tractor -c design.yaml pnt-data /data/testsubject
     tractor -c design.yaml pnt-eval ModelName:training_model

-will then create the test data set (in "testing.txt"), and the final results file ("results.Rdata").
-The first command will again take longer than the second: this time quite a lot longer, because 7 x 7 x 7 = 343 candidate tracts need to be created and characterised (minus any culled by the FA threshold, which is set to 0.2 by default).
-Note that the `ModelName` given must match the model file created by `pnt-train`.
+will then create the test data set (in "testing.txt"), and the final results file ("genu_results.Rdata").
+Note that the "ModelName" given must match the model file created by `pnt-train`.
+Since we are testing on just one subject we use `tractor` rather than `plough` as the interface to `pnt-data` in this case.

 ## Visualising and interpreting results

 The results can be visualised using the `pnt-viz` script, which is analogous to the `hnt-viz` script used by the [HNT process](HNT-tutorial.html), and can be used in the same way.
 For example, we can use

-    tractor -c design.yaml pnt-viz CreateVolumes:true
+    plough -C design.yaml pnt-viz

 to create Analyze/NIfTI volumes representing the best matching tract in the test brain.
 An alternative, introduced in TractoR version 1.3.0, is the `pnt-prune` script, which uses the tract shape model to remove false positive pathways from the final segmentations, thereby producing much cleaner output.
 The command in this case is

-    tractor -c design.yaml pnt-prune CreateVolumes:true
+    plough -C design.yaml pnt-prune

-If you use this method, please cite Ref.
-(3) below.
+If you use this method, please cite [Ref.
+(3)](#references) below.
 Further details on the theory and implementation of this method can be found in that paper.

 Various pieces of information about the results, including the likelihood log-ratio, a measure of goodness-of-fit for each segmentation, can be calculated using the `pnt-interpret` script:

-    tractor -c design.yaml pnt-interpret Mode:ratio
+    plough -C design.yaml pnt-interpret Mode:ratio

 The mean FA along the selected tract can then be calculated using the `mean` script, as in

-    tractor mean genu_session1 /data/testsubject Metric:FA

-where "genu_session1" is the tract volume created by `pnt-viz` for our test session.
-(Note that, when segmenting tracts for multiple subjects at once, it is usually preferable to use the group-based alternative script `gmean` instead of `mean`.
-Please run `tractor -o gmean` for details.)
+    plough -C mean %Session@FA genu.%%

 ## Summary

 This tutorial has demonstrated how to fit a probabilistic model for tract matching, and segment a similar tract in novel data using that model.
-We have followed the processes laid out in Refs (1), (2) and (3).
+We have followed the processes laid out in the references below.

 ## References